Ableton Live and Akai’s Endless Encoders

 Download: MPK225.py

-files, and our new MIDI Remote Script will be ready to load.
+Save this file and relaunch Live.
+The .py images will be compiled into new .pyc images, and our new MIDI Remote Script will be ready to load.
 Select the MPK225 control surface in Live’s preferences, load a few devices in your Live session, and, assuming all has gone well, bask in the joy of using the relative encoders you thought you had already.

 One Last Thing

-file; because MIDI Remote Scripts are part of Live’s application files, your modifications will be overwritten when Live is updated.
+Be sure to save a copy of your modified .py file; because MIDI Remote Scripts are part of Live’s application images, your modifications will be overwritten when Live is updated.

 I hope this info is useful for you.
-If you get in a bind—or better yet, have a better solution!—feel free to get in touch.
+If you get in a bind — or better yet, have a better solution! — feel free to get in touch.